Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-07-unveiling-the-taxation-of-precious-metals.md

 No additional sales tax information available for Delaware.

 ### Florida {#florida-info}
-US bullion; numismatic coins or currency that are legal tender are exempt [§212.05(1)](https://www.flsenate.gov/Laws/Statutes/2021/212.05).
+US bullion; numismatic coins or currency that are legal tender are exempt for transactions of $500 or more [§212.05(1)](https://www.flsenate.gov/Laws/Statutes/2021/212.05).
+Transactions below $500 are subject to the standard 6% sales tax.

 ### Georgia {#georgia-info}
 No additional sales tax information available for Georgia.